e1miran/Now-Playing-Serato/docs/input/m3u.rst

 M3U is a somewhat standardized file format that many different applications write.
 In particular, Virtual DJ uses this file format for its history.

+      NOTE: This source does not support Oldest mix mode.

 Instructions
 ------------